Medication Information Leaflet

-Headache, dizziness, ringing in the ears or muscle weakness (rare side effect)
+Headache, dizziness, ringing in the ears or muscle weakness (rare side-effect)

 Retinal problem (uncommon at usual recommended daily dose)

-Retinal problem is usually reversible when the treatment is stopped.
+It is usually reversible when the treatment is stopped.
 You will be referred to see an eye specialist for regular eye screening/monitoring.

-Blood disorder (rare side effect)
+Blood disorder (rare side-effect)

-(Warning signs: Unusual bleeding or bruising, lip or mouth ulcers with more frequent “flu-like” symptoms.
-In some cases, there may be no warning signs)
+Warning signs: unusual bleeding or bruising, lip or mouth ulcers with more frequent “flu-like” symptoms.
+In some cases, there may be no warning signs.

-Monitoring of the effects of your new treatment is important, particularly during the first 3 months of treatment.
+Monitoring the effects of your new treatment is important, particularly during the first 3 months of treatment.
 For your safety, you need regular blood tests for monitoring.